What is a medical eye examination?

 The frequency of your medical eye exam should be determined by your physician based on your ocular condition and individual treatment plan.
 Regular follow-ups are crucial when monitoring existing or potentially new conditions concerning the eyes, as some signs and/or symptoms may not be reversible.

-Diseases & conditions that require routine medical eye exams
+Are there diseases and conditions that require routine medical eye exams?

 Certain diseases and conditions are more commonly known to require medical eye exams, such as glaucoma, diabetes, and macular degeneration.
 Other conditions that warrant medical eye exams include cataracts, iritis, hypertension, chronic blepharitis, high myopia, Thyroid disease, Sjogren’s disease, and Lupus.
 If you have any question regarding what does or does not qualify for a medical exam, contact our office for help.